Jason Anderson (motorcyclist)

-Jason Anderson (born February 17, 1993) is an American professional Motocross and Supercross racer #21.
-He has competed in the AMA Motocross Championships and Supercross championships since 2011.
-Nicknamed "El Hombre", he is the 2018 AMA Supercross and FIM World Champion, the 21st winner of the Supercross title.
+Jason Anderson (born February 17, 1993) is an American professional Motocross and Supercross racer.
+He has competed in the AMA Motocross and Supercross championships since 2011.
+Nicknamed "El Hombre", he is the 2018 450cc AMA Supercross Champion, the 21st winner of the Supercross title.

-Anderson currently competes with Monster Energy Kawasaki.
-Anderson competed for Rockstar for most of his professional racing career, only signing with Kawasaki in October of 2021.
-With Rockstar, he raced on Suzuki, KTM, and finally Husqvarna bikes.
+Anderson competed for Rockstar Energy for most of his professional racing career, racing on Suzuki, KTM, and finally Husqvarna bikes.
+He signed with Monster Energy Kawasaki in October of 2021.